With so many different diets available for hypothyroidism and general health, it can be hard to navigate which one is best.

 It's critical to remember that each of us is unique with individual sensitivities, and there is no "one size fits all" method of eating.
 Work with a knowledgeable, trustworthy care team to create a personalized meal plan for your health, including modifications for food sensitivities and your health conditions.

-Let’s examine the keto diet and what it can do for your health.
+Ahead, what is the keto diet, and what can it do for your health?

-Before we examine the keto diet let’s first look at a high carb diet, which is an all too common standard for Americans.
-When we consume more carbs than needed for our body mass, our body will produce glucose and insulin to be used as energy–once all energy needs are met, the body will store what's remaining as fat.
-Too much glucose available in the body can lead to insulin resistance.
-This means that the body will stop clearing the glucose and blood sugar from our body and may eventually lead to diabetes and other health problems.
-Lowering carbs should be considered by everyone, but is dropping carbs altogether or reducing them drastically always a good idea?
+When we consume more carbs than needed for our body mass, our body produces glucose and insulin for energy.
+Once all energy needs are met, the body stores what's remaining as fat.
+Too much glucose available in the body can lead to insulin resistance, meaning that the body stops clearing the glucose and blood sugar from the body.

-While everyone should eat fewer carbs, too little insulin can impair the liver's ability to convert the inactive thyroid hormone T4 to the active form T3.
+Thyroid hormones play a significant role in glucose metabolism.
+So, while it's generally advisable to cut down on carbs, too little insulin can impair the liver's ability to convert the inactive thyroid hormone thyroxine (T4) to the active form triiodothyronine (T3).

-Another concern for hypothyroid patients is that when a body remains in ketosis too long, too much acidity can accumulate in the body and that can lead to an inflammation state.
-Many people with hypothyroidism already struggle with chronic inflammation and adding an overly acidic diet can be like adding gasoline to a fire.
-A partial list of symptoms of chronic inflammation include:
+Another concern for hypothyroid patients may be that when the body remains in ketosis too long, accumulated acidity can lead to inflammation.
+Many people with hypothyroidism already struggle with chronic inflammation, and adding an overly acidic diet can be like adding gasoline to a fire.

 As with any diet, you should discuss the best options for your health with your doctor and nutritionist.
-Working with a specialized thyroid nutritionist can help you find the right solution for you.
+Work with a thyroid nutritionist to find the right solution for you.

 Find inspiration for a healthy way to support your thyroid